KenDickey/Small/RuntimeModel.md

 # Runtime Model

-Smalltalk is meant to be a small and simple language.
+Smalltalk is meant to be a small and simple language _for the user_.
 The syntax is minimal and basic opearations consist of Message Send, Return, and Assignment.
 Smalltalk Objects hold values, receive and send messages.
 The Wikipedia.org page on Smalltalk had a good description of this.

-Mapping from the source language, Smalltalk, to the target machine, RISC-V RV64G, means comparing the two world views and concentrating on the differences.
+Mapping from the source language, Smalltalk, to the target machine, RISC-V RV64G or Aarch64/ARMv8, means comparing the two world views and concentrating on the differences.
 [Note "Realisitic Compilation by Program Transformation", Kelsey & Hudak, 1989] (https://hashingit.com/elements/research-resources/1989-01-realistic-compilation-by-program-transformation.pdf)